uclaacm/hack-curriculum/stackschool/3-servers/README.md

 [^16]: By runtime environment, I just mean a program that can execute code.

-[^17]: We call these libraries packages, and we access them using a program called NPM, or Node Package Manager.
+[^17]: We call these libraries "packages", and we access them using a program called NPM, or Node Package Manager.
 Another popular (and, in my opinion, better) package manager is Yarn.
 We'll be using Yarn for all examples here.

 [^18]: Some would recommend using a version manager like NVM, but if you just want to get your hands dirty quickly, the other methods are adequate for now.